-(ii) (a) Any class of laborers or mechanics which is not listed in the wage determination and which is to be employed under the contract shall be classified in conformance with the wage determination.
-HUD shall approve an additional classification and wage rate and fringe benefits therefor only when the following criteria have been met:

-(1) The work to be performed by the classification requested is not performed by a classification in the wage determination; and

-(2) The classification is utilized in the area by the construction industry; and appropriate), a report of the action taken shall be sent by HUD or its designee to the Administrator of the Wage and Hour Division, Employment Standards Administration, U.S. Department of Labor, Washington, D.C.
+- (ii) (a) Any class of laborers or mechanics which is not listed in the wage determination and which is to be employed under the contract shall be classified in conformance with the wage determination.
+HUD shall approve an additional classification and wage rate and fringe benefits therefor only when the following criteria have been met: - (1) The work to be performed by the classification requested is not performed by a classification in the wage determination; and - (2) The classification is utilized in the area by the construction industry; and - (3) The proposed wage rate, including any bona fide fringe benefits, bears a reasonable relationship to the wage rates contained in the wage determination. - (b) If the contractor and the laborers and mechanics to be employed in the classification (if known), or their representatives, and HUD or its designee agree on the classification and wage rate (including the amount designated for fringe benefits where appropriate), a report of the action taken shall be sent by HUD or its designee to the Administrator of the Wage and Hour Division, Employment Standards Administration, U.S. Department of Labor, Washington, D.C.
 20210.
 The Administrator, or an authorized representative, will approve, modify, or disapprove every additional classification action within 30 days of receipt and so advise HUD or its designee or will notify HUD or its designee within the 30-day period that additional time is necessary.
 (Approved by the Office of Management and Budget under OMB control number 1215-0140.)